Saint Joseph's Mission (Williams Lake): Background

-Early days
+History

-Founding the Mission
+Founding the mission

 In 1860, James Maria McGuckin joined the Oblates of Mary Immaculate in Yorkshire, England.
 In 1863, he arrived in Victoria, British Columbia, where he was ordained as a priest and became the vice principal of an Oblate-run school.
 In 1866, the Oblates sent him to the Cariboo to establish a mission among the First Nations.
 He first arrived in Richfield, British Columbia, where he was asked to provide services to Irish and French gold-miners, who eventually raised funds to build a church in Richfield.
 However, as this was not his primary mission, he quickly moved on.
-In 1864, two Oblate priests made a journey to the Cariboo, where they proposed Quesnel, British Columbia or Soda Creek, British Columbia as the ideal sites for the future mission.
+In 1864, two Oblate priests made a journey to the Cariboo, where they proposed Quesnel, British Columbia or Soda Creek as the ideal sites for the future mission.
 In July 1866, Father Charles Grandidier made a journey to the Cariboo, and proposed two alternate locations for the mission: Pomeroy's farm along the San Jose River, near Williams Lake, not far from a Secwepemc settlement at modern-day Williams Lake; or a location near 141 Mile house.
-Father James McGuckin selected Pomeroy's farm, because it was located halfway between the major Secwepemc settlements at Soda Creek and Alkali Lake; it was also fairly close to Quesnel, which was a gathering place for the Dakelh and Tsilqot'in; and it was far enough away from Richfield to prevent any meddling by the white gold-miners.
-Whem Mr. Pomeroy found out the Catholic church wanted to buy his farm, he raised his price; after unfruitful negotiating, two other men bought Pomeroy's farm at the original cost, and re-sold it to the Oblates at the same price they paid for it, in April 1867.
+Father James McGuckin selected Pomeroy's farm, because it was located halfway between the major Secwepemc settlements at Soda Creek and Alkali Lake; it was also fairly close to Quesnel, a gathering place for the Dakelh and Tsilqot'in.
+It was also far enough away from Richfield to prevent any meddling by the gold-miners.
+When Mr. Pomeroy found out the Catholic church wanted to buy his farm, he raised his price; after unfruitful negotiating, two other men bought Pomeroy's farm at the original cost, and re-sold it to the Oblates at the same price they paid for it, in April 1867.
 The two men planted a wheat crop and added a milk cow prior to turning the property over to the Oblates.